 Ecology in Classrooms and Outdoors (ECO) works with schools to bring ecology curriculum to classrooms and to take kids out into the field.
 ECO has been bringing students from neighboring elementary schools, including Vestal, Roseway Heights, and Jason Lee, to the Dharma Rain campus for the last several years for hands-on, place-based learning and stewardship.

-Students at nearby Madison High School who are involved an Advanced Placement Environmental Science (APES) course or their environmental science club use the site for student-led field work and projects each spring and for volunteer restoration work in the fall and winter.
+Students at nearby McDaniel High School who are involved an Advanced Placement Environmental Science (APES) course or their environmental science club use the site for student-led field work and projects each spring and for volunteer restoration work in the fall and winter.

 Portland Community College and Portland State University students volunteer at Dharma Rain to complete Community-Service Learning projects.
 Several instructors at these schools also bring classes to Dharma Rain for field work in ecology or geology courses.

 Peace in Schools offers a semester-long, for-credit class in mindfulness in ten high schools in Portland.
 An element of this class is a four-hour silent retreat.
-For several years now, the Madison Mindfulness Studies class has been holding their retreat at Dharma Rain.
+For several years now, the McDaniel Mindfulness Studies class has been holding their retreat at Dharma Rain.
 Many students have never before experienced four waking hours without distractions or interruptions and find the retreat to be a significant experience.